 Because these clothes are on Overstock, once they sell out, they’re gone.
 So, if you see something you like, grab it, or it might be gone the next time you look.

 Amazon is one of the best places to buy cheap baby clothes online.
 The retailer is a must-stop if you need multiples of one item, like onesies, socks, or undershirts.

 Amazon also carries numerous different brands that you can choose from.
 That way, you don’t have to shop at different stores just to get all of the clothes your baby needs.

 If you’re an Amazon Prime member, you receive free shipping, so it’s not necessary to spend a particular amount to save on shipping.

-Lastly, if you’re an expectant mother, Amazon is one of the best baby registry sites you can use for your new little one.
+Lastly, if you’re an expectant mother, Amazon is one of the top sites to create a baby registry.
 They send you a free welcome box worth $35 that includes a baby blanket, bottle, diapers, and wipes.

 If you create a registry on Amazon, they offer Prime members a 15 percent discount on eligible items when you purchase them.
 This perk provides an additional opportunity to get cheap baby stuff online and save money.

 5. Shop Thrift Stores

 Thrift stores, or consignment stores, are a must-stop to shop for clothes, especially baby clothes.
 My daughter exclusively wore Target clothes and thrift store clothing for the first 18 months of her life.